midspiral/hono-lemmascript/README_LemmaScript.md

 - Returns exactly 2 elements: the original rule and its `::ffff:` mapped form

+### `addIPv4StaticRule` (`src/middleware/ip-restriction/verified.ts`)

+Adds both alias forms to a static rule set.
+Proves both are members after insertion.

+- `rule in result` and `'::ffff:' + rule in result` — both the direct and mapped forms are in the set

 ### `isIPv4MappedIPv6` (`src/utils/ipaddr.verified.ts`)

 Checks if a binary IPv6 address is IPv4-mapped (`::ffff:x.x.x.x`).
 Uses `bigint` with `>>`.